Atticus29/dataJitsu/specs.md

 # TODO high priority
 - [ ] Creating a new match isn't working??
+- [ ] Test logging out from individual match
+- [ ] Test adding a new match
+- [ ] Test rating the match and annotation (possibly as two different users)
 - [ ] Add test for starting and stopping an annotation
 - [ ] Have logout reload the page and/or resetAll from the tracker
 - [ ] Add date annotated to move in match